p-m-p/parsonic/packages/copy-to-clipboard/README.md

 </copy-to-clipboard>
 ```

-The format of the text can be controlled by passing it in either the `data-text`
+To better format the text either pass the text content to the `data-text`
-attribute on the element.
+attribute on the element or set it using the `item` property on the underlying
+object.
+This property is useful when using the element with a JavaScript
+framework like React.

 ```html
 <copy-to-clipboard data-text="This is the text copied to the clipboard">